besartelezi/typescript-solid/README.md

 With the Four Pillars of OOP out of the way and inserted into my brain, I will now move on to learning the SOLID principles.

+## Change of plans
+After staring at my screen for way too long, not being able to actually put the theory of the Single Responsibility Principle into practice, I decided to switch things up a bit.
+Now I will learn all the principles, try to understand them, research them, write them down, whatever it takes for them to not escape the inner workings of my mind.

+I think switching things up is the right thing to do.
+No matter how hard I break my head around it, I just can't comprehend (for now) how the classes and their functions work together with other classes and functions.
+Refactoring code is also something that's not going too smoothly right now.
+My brain just needs to freshen itself up a bit, and focus on something that's a bit more do-able.
+And who knows, maybe I can figure out the solution to my problem through the other steps of the SOLID principles.

+## Plans have changed once again
+I think I was too much in my own head, second-guessing everything and doing nothing won't help me.
+So I'll abandon reading and just turn off my brain and learn from the mistakes.

+**TL;DR: Reading is for nerds, turning your brain off and making mistakes is the way to go (smashing your head against a wall until the wall breaks)**

 ## SRP - Spicy Rules (are) Present
 SRP, or the Single Responsibility Principle has one single rule you must absolutely abide by.
 **"Classes should have a single responsibility and thus only a single reason to change."**